 Dane was raised in northwest Oregon where he started dancing at the age of 10.
 After high school, he was awarded a scholarship to Edge Performing Arts Center in Los Angeles.
 He trained there for several years, preparing him for the performance industry.
-Dane has worked with choreographers such as Mandy Moore, Malaya, JT Horenstein, Terri Best and many more.
-He has worked with MTV, danced on the NBC show "American Dreams" and has performed and choreographed numerous live shows around the L.A. area.
-In 2008 he ended a 5 year run working with Tremaine Dance Conventions and he has been traveling the U.S. judging for Creations Dance Championships.
+Dane has worked with choreographers such as Mandy Moore, Malaya, JT Horenstein, Terri Best, and many more.
+He has worked with MTV, danced on the NBC show “American Dreams” and has performed and choreographed numerous live shows around the L.A. area.
+In 2008 he ended a five-year run working with Tremaine Dance Conventions and he has been traveling the United States judging for Creations Dance Championships.

-Alexa has been teaching ballet and contemporary at Ballet Austin's Butler Center for Dance & Fitness since 2013.
-She also dances professionally with Austin-based Arcos Dance, and has performed with Andrea Beckham Dance Collaborative and Jennifer Hart's Performa/Dance.
-Alexa received a BA in English with high honors from the University of Texas-Austin in 2015.
+Alexa has been teaching ballet and contemporary at Ballet Austin’s Butler Center for Dance & Fitness since 2013.
+She also dances professionally with Austin-based Arcos Dance and has performed with Andrea Beckham Dance Collaborative and Jennifer Hart’s Performa/Dance.
+Alexa received a BA in English with high honors from the University of Texas at Austin in 2015.

 Lisa del Rosario